 8. Using weak/universal passwords that could be guessed

 You’ve probably heard this 999 times already but your password must be fairly complex with alphabets, numerals and symbols all in the mix.
 Again, you should never use the same password on every website.
+Not giving much thought to using a secure password can be detrimental.

 9. Looking for goodies online